coverclock/com-diag-hazer/DISPLAY.md

 Real-Time Kinematics show the latest RTCM message received, when operating in base mode (in which case the message was read from the device), or in rover mode (in which case the message was received from the base in a datagram via UDP and written to the device).

-The lengths of the most recent message is shown, as is the mode of the system, base or rover.
+The length of the most recent message is shown, as is the mode of the system, base or rover.

 The character sequence between the angle brackets records the last eight RTCM messages that were received, the newest one indicated by the rightmost character in the sequence, as the sequence is progressively shifted left as new messages are received.

     ACT [1] {    25    20    23    15     5    29 } [ 6] [ 7] [19] [21] 3D NAVSTAR